Carnatic raga: Components of Carnatic raga

-A Carnatic raga has several components - primordial sound (nāda), tonal system (swara), intervals (shruti), scale, ornaments (gamaka) and important tones (vadi and samvadi).
+A Carnatic raga has several components - a primordial sound (nāda), tonal system (swara), intervals (shruti), scale, ornaments (gamaka) and important tones (vadi and samvadi).

 Nāda

-An aim of composer-performers of the past and present is to realise nāda, however, the sound that is audible to human ears is only a fraction of primordial sound.
+An aim of composer-performers of the past and present is to realise nāda, however, the sound that is audible to human ears is only a fraction of a primordial sound.

 Swara

-The Carnatic tonal system consists of seven basic pitches, expressed by the solfa syllables: Sa (shadja), Ri (rishabha), Ga (gandhara), Ma (madhyama), Pa (panchama), Da (dhaivata) and Ni (nishadha).
+The Carnatic tonal system consists of seven basic pitches, expressed by the solfa syllables: Sa (shadja), Ri (rishabha), Ga (gandhara), Ma (madhyama), Pa (panchama), Dha (dhaivata) and Ni (nishadha).

 Scale

 A Carnatic raga consists of an ascending and descending scale pattern (known as aarohana and avarohana respectively).
 Both ascent and descent should have at least five tones, although rarer ragas contain fewer tones.
 Scales establish rules for all performers to adhere to in melodic performance, and provide a tonal boundary.
 Typical scale features also act to help listeners identify ragas.

 Gamaka

 Gamaka, or ornamentation, is essential in Carnatic raga performance.
 Gamaka encompasses controlled shaking, articulating, sliding, glottal stops and other vocal or instrumental manipulation.

 The swara and scale defines only the skeletal structure of a raga.
 The handling of Gamaka actually defines the raga.